-Trade-up contracts, although they might sound similar, are actually completely different from the standard CS:GO (CS2) skins trading.
-A trade-up contract, known as the arms deal contract in the past, is a quick and easy way to obtain free skins in CSGO.
+Trade-up contracts, although they might sound similar, are actually completely different from the standard CS2 skins trading.
+A trade-up contract, known as the arms deal contract in the past, is a quick and easy way to obtain free CS2 skins.
 Trade-ups are free because they don’t require you to pay any extra money.
-However, you will need to trade in 10 skins of the same quality you own.
-This way, you can simply choose to sacrifice 10 different skins you might not need to get a weapon skin of a higher quality.
+However, you will need to trade in 10 skins of the same CS2 skin quality you own, or five Covert skins for a knife or pair of gloves.

 Here are some basic rules, which trade-up contracts follow: